Amaury Cordeel: 2022

 Cordeel finished ninth in his first feature race in Bahrain but was demoted to fifteenth for speeding in the pit lane twice.
 He then received a ten-place grid penalty and four penalty points for failing to slow for red flags during qualifying in Jeddah.
 He crashed during the sprint race and was forced to withdraw from the feature race as his car could not be repaired in time.
 At the Imola round, he crashed on his way to the sprint race grid and failed to start.
 During the feature race, he was penalised twice for speeding in the pit lane and committed six track limits violations, collecting five more penalty points.
 At the next race in Barcelona, he received another two penalty points for being out of position on the formation lap, leaving him one point away from a race ban.
 His Monaco feature race ended after hitting the wall at the final corner.

-However, he collected a 12th penalty point after a collision with Olli Caldwell in the feature race in Baku, meaning he received a race ban for both races in Silverstone.
+He then received a twelfth penalty point at the Baku feature race for causing a collision with Olli Caldwell, meaning he received a ban from the Silverstone round.

 On his return to the series at the Austrian round, he achieved his highest qualifying result of the year with seventh place.
 He was classified eighteenth in the sprint race having been handed penalties for track limits violations and overtaking under yellow flag conditions, receiving four more penalty points.
-His form would improve following the summer break however, as Cordeel scored points in Zandvoort, Monza and Yas Marina, which propelled him up to 17th in the standings.
+Cordeel's form improved after the summer break; he received no further penalty points during the season and scored his first championship points at the Zandvoort feature race, finishing sixth.
+He followed this with a seventh-place finish at the Monza feature race and points in both races in Abu Dhabi, leaving him 17th in the Drivers' Championship at the conclusion of his debut season.

 2023

-After the end of the 2022 season, Cordeel took part in the post-season test with Virtuosi Racing, having been signed to the Infinity Sports Management programme just a day earlier.
-Shortly, he was announced as a Virtuosi driver to partner Jack Doohan for the 2023 season.
+After the end of the 2022 season, Cordeel took part in the post-season test with Virtuosi Racing, having been signed to the Infinity Sports Management programme on the previous day.
+Shortly afterwards, he was announced as a Virtuosi driver, partnering Jack Doohan for the 2023 season.
+The season brought few returns: despite cleaner on-track behaviour, Cordeel only managed to finish in the points twice, with eighth places at Zandvoort and Monza putting him 20th in the championship, a long way down from teammate Doohan who finished third.

+2024

+Cordeel switched to Hitech Pulse-Eight for the 2024 season, becoming teammates with Paul Aron.
+At the opening round of the season, he retired due to an accident.
+In Jeddah, he qualified last and retired from the sprint race, before finishing fifth in the feature race, his best performance in F2 to date.
+Cordeel ended the season 17th in the standings with 39 points, once again well behind his teammate, as Aron finished third.